jfaithedu/ToewindCSS/package/README.md

 ## Installation

-To install ToewaveCSS, you must have a TailwindCSS installation already set up.
+To install ToewaveCSS, you must have a TailwindCSS installation already set up, with <a href="https://github.com/postcss/postcss-import">postcss-import</a> configured. <a href="https://tailwindcss.com/docs/using-with-preprocessors#build-time-imports">(see tailwind docs)</a>

 To install the plugin, simply run the following command:

 ```shell
 $ npm install toewavecss